Aayush-8907/cynoteck_learning/cynoteck learning/reinforcement_learning/Reinforcement learning ?.md

 - **Model-Based Learning**: The agent **uses a model** to simulate the future outcome of its actions.
 If the predicted outcome is good (positive feedback), it takes the action in the real environment; otherwise, it avoids it.
 The model based learning is done in [[Dynamic Programming]]
 - **Model-Free Learning**: The agent has **no model** of the environment.
 It learns by directly taking actions, observing the rewards, and adjusting its strategy based on the results.
 The model free learning is done in [[Monte Carlo]]

+## Exploration and Exploitation

+- **Exploration**: This is when the agent tries out new actions to **explore** different possibilities, even if it already knows an action that works well.
+For example, if the agent has learned to park the car forward, it might try **parking in reverse** to see if it might work better or offer more rewards in the long run.

+- **Exploitation**: This is when the agent uses its **current knowledge** to take the **best-known action**.
+If the agent has already learned that parking forward is optimal (based on past experiences and rewards), it will continue parking the car forward because it maximizes its reward.

+### The Trade-off:

+- **Too much exploration** can lead to the agent wasting time by trying unnecessary actions without making progress toward optimal behavior.
+- **Too much exploitation** can result in the agent missing out on potentially better actions or strategies it hasn't yet discovered.

+#### For balancing the exploration and exploitation we use [[ε-greedy]]
+## SARSA (State-Action-Reward-State-Action)

+The SARSA is an [[On Policy]] reinforcement learning algorithm.

+## Q-Learning
+The Q-Learning is an [[Off Policy]] reinforcement learning algorithm.